smmckay/quex-mirror/doc/source/quex-syntax/patterns/re-context-free.rst

 ==================================

 Context free regular expressions match  against an input independent on what comes before or after it.
+Pre- and post-context for pattern matching are explained in the subsequent section.
 Context-free-ness means, for example, that the regular expression ``for`` will match against the letter sequence `f`, `o`, and `r` independent of what comes before or after it.
-Pre- and post-context for pattern matching are explained in the subsequent section.
+All quex input files must be UTF8 encoded.

 .. describe:: x